co-written with Rosaruby Kagan

 (45 minutes, 4 actors)

 A modern adaptation for young audiences of “Little Briar Rose” by the Brothers Grimm, in the genre of choose-your-own-adventure.
-The audience teams up to wake Princess Briar Rose from her slumber and take ACTION to save herself and restore her Kingdom!
+The audience teams up to wake up Princess Briar Rose and help her take action to save herself and restore her kingdom.

 -Quebec Drama Observer

 "This show is perfect for young audiences and parents can enjoy it too!
 Even I got caught up in the fun and adventure! "